getlantern/lantern-roadmap/lep/DRAFT/005_KScope_Server.md

 ## Proposal

-Run the [kaleidoscope](https://github.com/getlantern/kaleidoscope) algorithm on a server instead of in order to support:
+Run the [kaleidoscope](https://github.com/getlantern/kaleidoscope) algorithm on a server instead of individual clients in order to support:

 - Offline forwarding of kaleidoscope (kscope) ads
 - Selective relaxation of kscope to increase visibility of peers
-- Publishing of port-mapped peers to Lantern's DNS management infrastructure for use in a host-spoofed configuration

 ## Background

-Lantern peers find out about available peer proxies via the kscope algorithm, which involves ads being forwarded along a chain of trusted peers along randomized but stable routes.
+Lantern peers find out about available peer proxies via the [kscope][] algorithm, which involves ads being forwarded along a chain of trusted peers along randomized but stable routes.